 - KEEPING A ROUTINE: Kids like routine.
 Kids like to know what to expect and like doing the same things.
 I try my best to keep us in a routine.
 We get up around the same time most days, have breakfast around the same time, eat lunch and take naps around the same time.
 I always have us try to eat supper around the same time and we have our bed-time routine.
 Baths, pajamas, brush teeth and books read.
 There are days where our routine gets messed up but that’s just life.
 Keeping a routine keeps us on a schedule.
 And when I’m on a schedule my day always seems to run smoother.

-- HAVING AN OUTLET: Whether it’s working out, painting, taking pictures, volunteering, scrapbooking, etc. it is good to have an outlet.
+- HAVING AN OUTLET: Whether it’s working out, painting, taking pictures, volunteering, etc. it is necessary to have an outlet for yourself.
 I like painting, decorating, and playing volleyball.
 I make sure that I am able to do these things.
 In the past I would always make excuses as to why I couldn’t go do this or that but you really have to make it a priority in your life.
 Make it work.
 I play volleyball Wednesday nights and it’s a night that I always look forward to.
 Decorating my home brings me joy which I can do throughout my days here and there.
 I can forget about life for the time being and just focus on what I’m doing at the moment.
 If you don’t have an outlet…… find one!
 God wants you to enjoy your life!

 - HAVING ALONE TIME WITH YOUR SPOUSE WITHOUT THE KIDS: This one is probably where I struggle the most but I know it’s important.
 After having kids your relationship with your spouse changes, it just does and I think that’s true for 99.9% people in this world.
 Your life revolves around this tiny being who seems to take up all of your energy and at the end of the day you just don’t seem to have any left.
 It’s really hard sometimes to make time for each other but when you feel connected and in-tune to your spouse life really does become more enjoyable.
 And to do that you have to spend time together.
 When the kids go to bed make it a rule to spend a certain amount of time with each other.
-On a larger scale plan a weekend get-a-way without the kids.
-It’s good for kids to learn to be without their parents from time to time.
+Something we do is try to have a date night every week.
+It doesn’t usually happen every single week but usually at least once or twice a month we make it happen.

 - PUTTING GOD FIRST (This should really be #1 on my list): When I make time for God in my day my day always seems to run smoother and better.
 Knowing I can put all of my hurts, worries and troubles on GOD and he will help me through them gives me such a sense of peace.
 I am human.
 I am not perfect….
 I never will be.
-I have my insecurites, hang-ups, and problems but GOD shows me his grace and always leads me in the direction I need to be going.
+I have my insecurities, hang-ups, and problems but GOD shows me his grace and always leads me in the direction I need to be going.
 I find even if I go a day or two where I don’t spend some sort of time with God I start moving backwards and all those things I struggle with come creeping back in.
 I NEED him every day and even if it’s just spending 5 minutes with him in the morning or reading my bible for 10 minutes…. those things keep me focused on him and my day always runs smoother.